-The 6-2 sophomore nearly averaged a double-double in league play with 9.6 points and 9.3 boards per game, including five double-doubles.
+She averaged a double-double in league play with 9.6 points and 9.3 boards per game, including five double-doubles.

 For the season, Cady averaged 9.1 points and 7.9 rebounds, while adding 1.8 assists, 1.1 steals and a team-leading 0.9 blocks per game.

 Cady's 30 blocked shots led the Huskers, while her 39 steals ranked second on the team.
 She also ranked third among the Huskers with 62 assists.